Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 - To view my score at the end, and be able to compare to other scores

 The facilitator:
-- To create a 'room' for the users to join
+- To view scores of the users without havng to do the quiz myself
-- To start the quiz
+- To be able to identify a winner
-- To collate scores of the users

 ### Returning Visitor Goals

 The pub user:
 - To take part in an online virtual pub quiz
-- To be challenged in the right way (questions not too easy or too hard)
+- To be challenged in the right way (questions not too easy or too hard) ((!!
+Will solve this by choosing range of questions from range of topics))
-- To not be given the same questions as I had on the last quiz, as this will present less of a challenge
 - To view my score at the end, and be able to compare to other scores

 The facilitator:
-- To create a 'room' for the users to join
+- To view scores of the users without havng to do the quiz myself
-- To start the quiz
+- To be able to identify a winner
-- To collate scores of the users

 ### Frequent Visitor Goals

 The pub user:
 - To take part in an online virtual pub quiz
-- To be challenged in the right way (questions not too easy or too hard)
+- To be challenged in the right way (questions not too easy or too hard) ((!!
+Will solve this by choosing range of questions from range of topics))
-- To not be given the same questions as I had on the last quiz, as this will present less of a challenge
 - To view my score at the end, and be able to compare to other scores

 The facilitator:
-- To create a 'room' for the users to join
+- To view scores of the users without havng to do the quiz myself
-- To start the quiz
+- To be able to identify a winner
-- To collate scores of the users

 - - -